adityaatluri/adityaatluri.github.io/_posts/2017-08-24-musings-gemm.md

 > The number of math to load ops are: (16 MACs)/(4+4) = 2

 ### Analysis
 In terms of load registers, the number is same for both A and B, but the output for inner product requires only 1 register where as outer product requires 16 registers (assuming datatype is float).
 It is a trade-off that user should decide on whether to have less compute per load or use more registers to do better computer per load.
-Generally, using outer product is the best way to do gemm as most of the SIMD architectures have big enough register files to store the C matrix (AVX, AMD-GPU, NV-GPU)
+Generally, using outer product is the best way to do gemm as most of the SIMD architectures have big enough register files to store the output matrix (AVX, AMD-GPU, NV-GPU)

-In this blog we implement outer product on different SIMD architectures: X86, AMDGPU, NVGPU
+In this blog we implement outer product on different SIMD architectures: X86, AMDGPU, NVGPU but we won't write super-optimized code as it usually take huge teams of experienced programmers months to achieve peak performance of the hardware.

+> Row-Major Matrix: Consecutive elements of row are next to each other in memory
+> For Matrix [a0, a1, a2; a3, a4, a5; a6, a7, a8], the memory layout will be {a0, a1, a2, a3, a4, a5, a6, a7, a8}

+> Column-Major Matrix: Consecutive elements of column are next to each other in memory
+> For Matrix [b0, b1, b2; b3, b4, b5; b6, b7, b8], the memory layout will be {b0, b3, b6, b1, b4, b7, b2, b5, b8}

+Throughout this blog we name *A* as the first matrix which gets multiplied to matrix *B* and stored in matrix *C*.
+The matrix *A* is column-major, *B* is row-major and *C* is row-major (unless otherwise stated).
+It is not always possible to have the input and output matrices to be the same formats as *A*, *B* and *C*.
+Hence, transposing need to be done before loading into registers.

 # X86
-X86 CPUs support SIMD instructions like `SSE`, `AVX`, `AVX512` and the latest `AVX512-4FMAPS`
+X86 CPUs support SIMD instructions like `SSE`, `AVX`, `AVX512` and the latest `AVX512-4FMAPS` The *A* matrix for X86 extensions is row-major instead of column-major.
 ## SSE
 SSE are SIMD instructions operating on 128-bit wide data.
 Each SSE register (xmm0-xmm15) can hold 4 32-bit or 2 64-bit data types and operate on floats, int and double.
 For x86, we focus on just floats as halfs are emulated using shorts and doubles are over kill for machine learning applications.